 The town attracts its fair share of party groups because of the reasonably priced bars and raucous clubs, such as Karbon Klub, but it also has a laid-back side with the likes of Speakeasy Jazz Club and Bar Belga.
 Plus there are Irish bars, sports pubs and cocktails bars, depending on whether you prefer your drink in a pint or martini glass.

+With an abundance of late holiday deals to Costa del Sol available, you're sure to have some extra spending money in your pocket.
 Around the main Plaza de la Constitucion there are many designer clothing shops and interesting small boutiques, while scattered around town you'll find recognisable high street brands and Spanish favourites.
 Miramar shopping centre is situated opposite the castle and has three floors of fashion, home and electronics as well as a cinema and Eroski supermarket.

 A twice-weekly market at Recinto Ferial – Fuengirola Fair Ground – is a great place to pick up a bargain.
 Open on Tuesdays and Saturdays it's one of the biggest markets in Spain and sells second-hand and new clothes, furniture, collectibles, antiques and toys.